 Distillation is effective at removing dissolved solids in water, such as minerals and salts.
 These substances make water hard and lead to scaling.
 Distillation is also excellent at neutralizing microbes such as giardia or Legionella from water.
 Distillation is less effective at removing chemicals with a boiling point near water.
 To remove these chemicals, distilled water will need to be run through an additional filtration process.

 Distilled water is necessary for the operation of certain types of equipment.
-You’ll see it required for use in equipment which may be damaged by mineral deposits.
+You’ll see it required for use in equipment that may be damaged by mineral deposits.
 Distilled water is used in a residential setting for use in an electric iron or steam mop, as well as in automotive cooling systems and certain types of batteries.

 Distillation systems are at a disadvantage for providing drinking water on demand.
 While the best under sink reverse osmosis system can produce up to 75 gallons of drinking water each day as needed, distillation takes time.
 Water must be brought to a boil, and steam must condense and collect in a storage container.